-Click on the images help you identify an Silver maple.
+Click on the images help you identify a silver maple.

 Form

-Height 100' or more with a diameter of up to 36" or more; trunk usually short, divided into a number of long ascending limbs that are again divided and their small branches droop but turn upward at tips, forming a broad, rounded crown.
+Height is 100 feet or more with a trunk diameter of up to 36 inches.
+Trunk is usually short but divided into a number of long, thick ascending limbs that are again divided.
+Small branches droop but turn upward at tips, forming a broad, rounded crown.

 Bark

-On young branches smooth and varying in color from reddish to a yellowish gray; on old branches dark gray and broken into long flakes or scales.
+Bark on young branches is smooth and varying in color from reddish to a yellowish gray.
+Bark on old branches is dark gray and broken into long flakes or scales.

 Leaf

-Simple, opposite on stem, length 4" to 6"; three to five lobes ending in long points with toothed edges and separated by deep, angular openings; pale green on upper surface and silvery underneath; pale yellow to orange in autumn.
+Simple, opposite on stem, and 4 to 6 inches long.
+Leaves have three to five lobes ending in long points with toothed edges and separated by deep, angular openings.
+Color is pale green on upper surface and silvery underneath, turning pale yellow to orange in autumn.
 Buds rounded and red or reddish brown.

 Fruit (seed)

-A pair of winged seeds (samaras), 1" to 2" long, on slender, flexible, threadlike stems about an inch in length.
+A pair of winged seeds (samaras), 1 to 2 inches long, on slender, flexible, threadlike stems about an inch in length.

 Range

-Common in southern Minnesota; scattered northward to the upper Mississippi River; moderately shade intolerant, fast growing.
+Common in southern Minnesota, especially along rivers and wetland areas, and scattered northward to the upper Mississippi River.
+Moderately shade intolerant and fast growing.

 Wood uses

-Light brown, strong, fairly hard, even-textured, rather brittle, easily worked, decays readily when exposed to weather or soil; occasionally used for flooring, furniture, and fuel; often mixed with red maple for commercial purposes; extensively planted as a shade and ornamental tree.
+Light brown, strong, fairly hard, even-textured, rather brittle, easily worked, decays readily when exposed to weather or soil.
+Occasionally used for flooring, furniture, and fuel.
+Often mixed with red maple for commercial purposes.
+While extensively planted as a shade and ornamental tree, it should be avoided near buildings because of its susceptibility to storm damage and tendency to decay and drop large branches.
+May be tapped for sap.